trumanyardley/naturedex-legal/README.md

 We use the information described above solely to provide the App's features:

-- Photos are sent to a third-party API to retrieve species identification data.
+- **Photos** are sent to PlantNet to retrieve species identification data.
+- **Species names** returned by PlantNet are sent to the **iNaturalist API** (inaturalist.org) to retrieve basic publicly available information about the identified species (such as common name, taxonomy, and description).
+No photos or location data are sent to iNaturalist.
+- **Species names** are also sent to the **Anthropic API** (anthropic.com) to generate a short AI-written summary about the identified species.
+Only the species name is sent — no photos, location data, or any other information.
-- Location data is saved locally on your device to tag your sightings.
+- **Location data** is saved locally on your device to tag your sightings.
-- Camera and photo library access is used only when you actively initiate a photo or upload.
+- **Camera and photo library access** is used only when you actively initiate a photo or upload.

 We do **not** use your information for advertising, analytics, tracking, or any other purpose.